Wild Things (film): Legacy

-In a retrospective on the film celebrating its twentieth anniversary, Entertainment Weekly writer Chris Nashawaty noted that Wild Things marked a peak in lurid sex-themed thriller films in the late-1990s, summarizing: "As a rule, movies like Wild Things fight an uphill battle with critics would want to seem above titillation.
+In a retrospective on the film celebrating its twentieth anniversary, Entertainment Weekly writer Chris Nashawaty noted that Wild Things marked a peak in lurid sex-themed thriller films in the late-1990s, summarizing: "As a rule, movies like Wild Things fight an uphill battle with critics who would want to seem above titillation.
 But this was one of those rare films whose underlying smarts couldn't be denied."

 McNaughton commented in 2018 that he considered Wild Things his "most political film" due to its focus on social class, concluding: "Who wins?
 The girl from the trailer park!
 She’s all alone on the ninety foot sail boat, out on the Caribbean.
 Pretty much everyone else is dead.
 That was the nineties, with the concentration of wealth.
-But the girl from the trailer park takes ‘em all down.
+But the girl from the trailer park takes ’em all down.
 You know, I’m from the striving working class.
 A lot of the kids I grew up with, the parents didn’t care if their kid dropped out of school.
 But some of us had parents who insisted their children have an education, go to college, escape all that.
 So that’s where my heart always lies."

 Related works

-Three sequels were released direct-to-video, Wild Things 2 (2004), Wild Things: Diamonds in the Rough (2005) and Wild Things: Foursome (2010).
+Three sequels were released direct-to-video: Wild Things 2 (2004), Wild Things: Diamonds in the Rough (2005) and Wild Things: Foursome (2010).
 The sequels recycled much of the plot, dialogue, and direction of the first film, albeit with different actors.
-All three films, take place in Blue Bay, as well as its high school, Blue Bay High and the Blue Bay Police Department (BBPD).
+All three films take place in Blue Bay and its high school, and include the Blue Bay Police Department (BBPD).
 In 2006, the producers tried to develop a spiritual successor and John McNaughton was in talks to again direct a script by Stephen Peters titled "Backstabbers".
 Richards and Campbell were also in talks to star.